-DMF Manager is an intuitive web-based tool you can use to deal with day-to-day DMF operational issues and focus on work flow.
-(To initially configure DMF, see "Configuration Commands" on page 28.)
+DMF Manager is an intuitive web-based tool you can use to deal with day-to-day DMF operational issues and focus on work flow, introduced in "Managing DMF" on page 11.
+(To initially configure DMF, see "DMF Configuration Commands" on page 32.)
+To access DMF Manager, point your browser to the following secure address: